AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_Part3_SlidingWindow.md

 |20.257372|2.233709 |1.603783      |1.625542             |1.325587                           |
 |26.159442|2.549869 |1.721762      |1.718722             |1.477609                           |

-Our pass with groupshared caching for our horizontal pass now consistently beats all of our other passes!
+Our inline sliding window with groupshared caching for our horizontal pass now consistently beats all of our other blurs!

 ## Conclusion

-Hopefully this treatment on blurs has been instructive!
+Alright!
 I think this is where I'm going to wrap it up.

 I intended to touch on the benefits of packing your sample offset information (store your weights as halves and pack your offsets) as well as what type of storage to use to store your offsets (use constant buffers if you can, they're consistently fast) but I think I'm done with this series.